emoses/emoses.org/content/posts/home-assistant-frame/index.md

 At first I assumed I'd just be able to turn on "Art Mode" and point it at my Home Assisant dashboard, but I was quickly disabused of that notion.

 It turns out the custom art in Art Mode is only for static images[^1].
-This makes a certain amount of sense, as it's intended to appear to be a painting, but it meant I would have to start getting a little clever.
+I suppose this makes a little sense, as it's intended to display static art, but it's annoying and meant I would have to start getting a little clever.

 [^1]: There are actually a number of video-type images in the Samsung "Art Store", but it's not supported for custom
     user-uploaded art.